Logging Off to Renew—A Leadership Lesson from Germany

 Mental Energy—Focus Through Disconnection

+There’s no greater thief of mental energy than multitasking.
+The research I brought to you in 9 Leader Touchstones makes it clear.
+Multitasking can slow you down and even damage your brain.
 By putting away my devices, I gave my mind a break from the fractured attention of modern leadership life and the many challenges facing us back home.
 Whether we were wandering through Rothenburg ob der Tauber’s medieval walls, seeing the stone bridge into Regensburg, or standing in awe of the neoclassical Valhalla monument, I wasn’t thinking about deadlines.
 I was fully present.
 My attention belonged entirely to the moment.

 Emotional Energy—Laughter, Connection, and History

 Some of our best moments were unscripted… a marathon game of dominoes in the party cellar, playing with Maggie (my sister’s dog) and Willow (her very frisky cat), or tasting wine at the Nürnberg Wine Festival.
-Other moments held emotional depth—visiting sites that reminded us of Germany’s Holocaust history brought a quiet gravity to our trip.
+Other moments held emotional depth.
+Visiting sites that reminded us of Germany’s Holocaust history brought a quiet gravity to our trip.
 We didn’t visit a concentration camp, but the echoes of history are everywhere.
 The emotional resonance of those experiences was profound.

-Emotional renewal doesn’t mean avoiding hard feelings.
+Emotional renewal doesn’t mean avoiding challenging feelings.
 It means having the capacity and emotional intelligence to process them without becoming depleted.
 Joy and reflection both flowed through this trip, and in the presence of loved ones, I had the opportunity to experience both.

 Spiritual Energy—Reclaiming What Matters Most